-The pizzeria wants to deliver its products in the best conditions to his customer.
+A pizzeria wants to deliver its products in the best conditions to his customer.
 For that purpose it hires an individual or company that takes the pizza to its destination.
 Great!
 How often have we had pizza delivered lukewarm, cold or soggy?
-Wouldn’t it be great if the restaurant, its delivery and costumer could keep track of the temperature, humidity in real time?
+Wouldn’t it be great if the restaurant, its delivery and costumer could keep track of temperature and humidity to mesuare the best conditions.

-CrossCheck is a Dapp that tracks data in a ledger creating smart contracts for specific business agreements and collaborations, allowing monitoring of product conditions.
+CrossCheck is a Dapp that tracks data in a ledger creating smart contracts for specific business agreements and collaborations, allowing monitoring of product conditions with IOT devices.

-In this case a document is created that outlines the procedure and the right parameters of time, temperature, humidity for its delivery.
+In this case a document is created that outlines the procedure and the right parameters of time, temperature and humidity for its delivery.
 Additionally a rating system can be added to the contract further deepening the understanding of what is happening.